 Have you heard of corporate social responsibility?
 This is usually something that must be done for a company.
 CSR is a program or action that must be done by the company to develop the social and natural environment at the location of the establishment of the company.
 The program runs by focusing on the company’s sense of responsibility towards the surrounding region sustainably.
 In addition to providing its responsibility to the community and the environment, CSR itself can build a positive image of a company in the view of the community through their concerns.

-This program has been popular in Indonesia since the 1990s.
+This program has been popular since the 1990s.
 Generally, CSR is managed by the public relations department as well as direct officials of a company.
 ISO 26000 which is an international standard for all organizations also affirms that CSR is a responsibility of companies to be more impactful for the community with the importance of sustainable development and community welfare.

 Let’s get into the explanation of the definition of CSR.
 Corporate Social Responsibility or popularly known as CSR is a voluntary action that companies do to show a sense of responsibility of a company to the people who live in the area around the company, and show a sense of concern for nature.
 Although it is voluntary, CSR is regulated by law.
 So that with these regulations, companies become more aware of concern for others and nature.